 It also can occur when dogs pull against their collar.
-Therefore, it is highly recommended that Yorkies have their leash attached to a body harness rather than to their collar.
+Therefore, it is highly recommended that you attach the leash to a Yorkie harness rather than to their collar.

 Collapsed trachea is very common in small breed dogs and one of the most common Yorkie health problems.
 Typically it occurs at middle age, but it can occur at any age.

 Here’s a helpful overview of the causes of and treatments for collapsed trachea from Veterinarian Karen Becker: